slidevjs/slidev/docs/themes/write-a-theme.md

 # Write a Theme

-To get started, we recommend you use our generator to scaffolding your first theme
+To get started, we recommend you use our generator for scaffolding your first theme

 ```bash
 $ npm init slidev-theme
 ```

 Then you can modify and play with it.
-Also, refer to the [official themes](/themes/gallery) as examples.
+You can also refer to the [official themes](/themes/gallery) as examples.

 ## Capability